finos/FDC3/docs/api/DesktopAgent.md

 broadcast(context: Context): void;
 ```

 Publishes context to other apps on the desktop.
 Calling `broadcast` at the `DesktopAgent` scope will push the context to whatever `Channel` the app is joined to.
-If the app has not explicitly joined a channel, it will implicitly be a member of the `default` channel.
-The context routing behavior for the `default` channel is different from other channels, and apps that are not explicitly listening to `default` will not automaticaly recieve broadcasts.
-See full details [here](/api-spec#default-channel-behavior).
+If the app is not currently joined to a channel, calling `fdc3.broadcast` will have no effect.
+Apps can still directly broadcast and listen to context on any channel via the methods on the `Channel` class.

 #### Example
 ```js